-Congressman Connolly represents Fairfax and Prince William Counties in Northern Virginia.
-As a chairman of SEEC, he has worked to reduce fuel convoy deaths among U.S. soldiers, expand weatherization programs for American homeowners, and protect public lands.
+Congressman Gerald Connolly represents Fairfax and Prince William Counties in Northern Virginia.
+As a Co-Chair of SEEC, he has worked to reduce fuel convoy deaths among U.S. soldiers, expand weatherization programs for American homeowners, and protect public lands.
 He serves on the Foreign Affairs Committee and the Oversight and Government Reform Committee, where he is ranking member on the Subcommittee on Government Operations.
 Prior to his election to Congress, Connolly served as the Chairman of the Board of Supervisors of Fairfax County, the largest jurisdiction in the Washington metropolitan area, where he spearheaded the Cool Counties climate stabilization initiative.

 Congresswoman Chellie Pingree began her working life in Maine as an organic farmer on the island of North Haven, where she lives today.
 She has successfully started several small businesses and currently owns the Nebo Inn and Restaurant and the Turner Farm on the island.
 Pingree is a member of the Appropriations Committee and has been a national leader on agriculture reform that supports healthy, sustainable food and farm policy.